lulzzz/snu-snu/README.md

     1. Through interactive command line interface.
     1. Through JSON list of ProductCommand objects.
 1. Generate JSON lists of ProductCommand objects based on NLP of arbitrary texts.
-1. Serialise reccomended products from all sources for later analysis.
+1. Serialise recommended products from all sources for later analysis.

 ##### Dependancies:
 - NLTK